HussainAther/philosophy/causality/emergence.md

 Particular properties of a many-particle system are defined in terms of a statistical ensemble description (e.g., as moments of a many-particle distribution function) which refers to the statistical state of an ensemble (Ls) rather than the individual states of single particles (Li).

+An example for an observable associated with the statistical state of a many-particle system is its mean kinetic energy, which can be calculated from the the Maxwell-Boltzmann distribution of the momenta of all N particles.
+The expectation value of kinetic energy is defined as the limit of its mean value for infinite N.

+Step (2) is the step from statistical mechanics to thermodynamics.
+Concerning observables, this is the step from the expectation value of a momentum distribution of a particle ensemble (Ls) to the temperature of the system as a whole (Hi).
+In many standard philosophical discussions this step is mischaracterized by the false claim that the thermodynamic temperature of a gas is identical with the mean kinetic energy of the molecules which constitute the gas.
+A proper discussion of the details was not available for a long time and has been achieved by Haag et al. (1974) and Takesaki (1970) in the framework of quantum field theory.